arvydasg/stackunderflow/README.md

 `Action` table: many-to-many relationship between the Users and Answer tables.
 This means that each user can perform multiple actions on multiple answers, such as liking or disliking them.

+Migrations really help.
+Got used to using them, no need to delete the db each and every time when making changes to the models.

+<a id="org97fdc00"></a>

+# Extra's

+<a id="orgdb41530"></a>

+## Blueprints

+Using blueprints helped me to separate the app even more.
+Questions, Answers, Auth stuff - everything separated in separate files.

+Routes also separated and accessible as such:

+/auth

+/questions

+Much cleaner and intuitive.

+<a id="org7690dd3"></a>

+## Rich text editor

+Since this is a programmer's place to ask questions, I decided it would be good to add syntax highlighting to the question/answer content.
+I have used `ckeditor` for this task.
+It was very quick and easy to implement.

+<a id="org206cf85"></a>

+## My<sub>account</sub> page

+Added so the user can upload his/her profile image.
+Also could edit his/her username.
+And to see the questions that the user has asked.

+Pre-populating the fields with the help of these lines in `auth.py`:

+    elif request.method == "GET":
+        form.name.data = current_user.name
+        form.email.data = current_user.email

+<a id="org7391f1f"></a>

+## filtering/sorting

+request.args.get() is a method in Flask that allows you to retrieve the value of a query parameter from a request.
+In this case, it is used to retrieve the value of the filter parameter from the URL query string.

+When a user submits the form with either "Questions with answers" or "Questions without answers" selected, the corresponding value of filter (i.e. "with<sub>answers</sub>" or "without<sub>answers</sub>") is added to the URL query string as a parameter.
+The request.args.get() method retrieves this parameter value and assigns it to the filter variable, which is then used in the filter query to filter the list of questions.

+    sort = request.args.get("sort", "created_at_desc")

+In the code above, the default value of sort is set to "created<sub>at</sub><sub>desc</sub>" by providing it as the second argument to request.args.get().
+This means that if the sort parameter is not provided in the request, the default sort order will be used.

+<a id="orgdf9e273"></a>

+## Hosing the app to Linode

+Hiding the secrets first - [This commit](https://github.com/arvydasg/stackunderflow/commit/69cd7e6c3fca1dbb4b3d6a8fe049e7730b37a6a8).

+Followed [this](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-22-04) tutorial.
+Quite basic, simply connected with ssh and launched the app.
+Did not have time to make it as a service, add domain name and such.